ko-tori/nso/nso/README.md

 - sync updates with server, eventually push updates to other clients

 ## Editor Log:
+- rewrote slider rendering again, separated into 3 elements
-- 9/10: Started Log.
-Basic map loading and animation done.
+- Basic map loading and animation done.
+Moved all utility functions to nsoutils.js

 ## Log: